pymupdf/PyMuPDF-Utilities/advanced-toc/README.md

 ![screen](colored-toc.png)

-Obviously in this case, because we in fact changed every single item, the same result could have been achieved by applying the changes directly to the ``toc`` list and then setting that as the new TOC.

-There are however more or less subtle differences in favor of this function:
+There are differences in favor of using this function:
-* `doc.set_toc_item()` reuses the old xref number, whereas `doc.set_toc()` acquires new xref numbers (currently - we may be changing this going forward).
+* `doc.set_toc_item()` reuses the old xref number, whereas `doc.set_toc()` acquires new xref numbers.
 The old ones must be regained using garbage option of 2 or more on `save()`.
-* If an exception occurs within underlying MuPDF functions, `doc.set_toc_item()` is better recoverable because of its granular approach (changes only one xref at a time). `doc.set_toc()` consists of two internal steps, both of which are bulk changes to all xref numbers dealing with TOC storage, making it impossible to roll back except by discarding all changes to the PDF completely.
+* If an exception occurs within underlying MuPDF functions, `doc.set_toc_item()` is better recoverable because of its granular approach (changes only one xref at a time). `doc.set_toc()` consists of two internal steps, both of which are bulk changes to all xref numbers dealing with TOC storage, making it impossible to roll back.

 Other advantages of using `doc.set_toc_item()`: